 Use a shotgun to cover a larger amount of space during your hunt.
 The spread of a shotgun shell can cover much of a squirrel’s body at once, thus ensuring a better chance of a kill without damaging too much meat.

 Be sure to aim the shotgun carefully so it targets the precise area you want to shoot.
 Look for a six-shot because it is large enough to target a squirrel without destroying the flesh.
 Also, choose a barrel 26 inches in length or greater so the shell will move precisely.

 Remember, a shotgun will make a loud sound with each round.
 The noise will most likely scare the other squirrels away.
 Focus on being precise and cautious when shooting at squirrels or any other small game, for that matter.
 When you take aim, remember that the spread on the shotgun shell will move outward a few centimeters after you shoot.

 The .22 Caliber Rifle

 The second option for a weapon to use is a .22 caliber rifle.
-This weapon uses a smaller bullet that targets the squirrel with precision.
+This weapon uses a smaller bullet that targets the squirrel ans other smaller game with precision.
 The ammo will not damage much of the squirrel meat, either.
 A .22 caliber rifle produces a longer range than a shotgun.
 The rifle also lets you go after just one part of the squirrel’s body.

 Aim to be accurate and hold your gun steady.
 Fortunately, most .22 caliber rifles come with an automatic reloading feature.
 This feature lets you add multiple bullets into the rifle before you start shooting.
 The gun will release one of these bullets every time you fire the trigger.